Xianbei: Sixteen Kingdoms and Northern Wei

-Sinicization and assimilation
+Sinicization, assimilation and descendants

-Emperor Xiaowen of Northern Wei established a policy of systematic sinicization that was continued by his successors.
-Xianbei traditions were largely abandoned.
-The royal family took the sinicization a step further by changing their family name to Yuan.
-Marriages to Han elite families were encouraged.
+The Northern Wei unification was long-lasting and brought a period of relative peace to the north in the wake of the chaotic Sixteen Kingdoms period.
+The Xianbei had naturally been in the process of sinicization since they first entered the Chinese interior, but this process became systemic during the late Northern Wei period.
+Emperor Xiaowen of Northern Wei established a policy of systematic sinicization that was continued by his successors and largely abandoned Xianbei traditions.
+The royal family took sinicization a step further by decreeing the change of Xianbei names to Han names, even changing their own family name from Tuoba to Yuan.
+Xiaowen also moved the capital to Luoyang in the Chinese heartlands away from Pingcheng near the northern frontiers.
+While the population in Luoyang were open to accepting the policies, the population near the old capital were more conservative and held on to their Xianbei culture.

-The Northern Wei started to arrange for Han Chinese elites to marry daughters of the Xianbei Tuoba royal family in the 480s.
+Marriages to Han elite families were encouraged, and the Northern Wei started to arrange for Han Chinese elites to marry daughters of the Tuoba in the 480s.
 More than fifty percent of Tuoba Xianbei princesses of the Northern Wei were married to southern Han Chinese men from the imperial families and aristocrats from southern China of the Southern dynasties who defected and moved north to join the Northern Wei.
 Some Han Chinese exiled royalty fled from southern China and defected to the Xianbei.
-Several daughters of the Xianbei Emperor Xiaowen of Northern Wei were married to Han Chinese elites, the Liu Song royal Liu Hui (刘辉), married Princess Lanling (蘭陵公主) of the Northern Wei, Princess Huayang (華陽公主) to Sima Fei (司馬朏), a descendant of Jin dynasty (266–420) royalty, Princess Jinan (濟南公主) to Lu Daoqian (盧道虔), Princess Nanyang (南阳长公主) to Xiao Baoyin (萧宝夤), a member of Southern Qi royalty.
-Emperor Xiaozhuang of Northern Wei's sister the Shouyang Princess was wedded to The Liang dynasty ruler Emperor Wu of Liang's son Xiao Zong 蕭綜.
+Several daughters of the Xianbei emperor Xiaowen of Northern Wei were married to Han Chinese elites, the Liu Song royal Liu Hui, married Princess Lanling of the Northern Wei, Princess Huayang to Sima Fei, a descendant of Jin dynasty (266–420) royalty, Princess Jinan to Lu Daoqian, Princess Nanyang to Xiao Baoyin, a member of Southern Qi royalty.
+Emperor Xiaozhuang of Northern Wei's sister the Shouyang Princess was wedded to the Liang dynasty ruler Emperor Wu of Liang's son Xiao Zong.